 My walking shoes of choice are:

 The feather light SKECHERS GOwalk Lite Isla.
 At just under 5 ounces each, this comfortable walking shoe will not add much weight to your carry on limit.
-They also take up less room in your luggage and look just a tad more polished then a traditional sneaker.
-Try to find the ones with the attached laces.
+They take up less room in your luggage and look just a tad more polished then a traditional sneaker.
+Incorporating their Goga Max® insole for comfortable cushioning, your feet will feel less tired at the end of a long day.
+Try to find the ones with the attached laces for even more convenience.

 I have been wearing Diba Eli Booties for years.
 I find them to be comfortable (Although in full disclosure I do add an insole to this bootie for maximum comfort) and lightweight-at just under one pound each, and with the mid-rise boot they are small enough to pack easily.
+Dressy enough to wear to dinner, they also add support for my ankles on cobbled streets.
 Made of suede, they are easy to clean after a day of stomping around the dusty vineyards of France.

 For warmer climates I add a pair of Sanuk Yoga Sling sandals.
 Because they are made out of actual Yoga mats, the sole is suuuuper comfortable.
 I find that the gentle upward tilt of the front of the sandal keeps me from catching my shoe and doing a faceplant on those uneven surfaces on historic streets.